Please confirm topic selection

 • Operative

-• direct or indirect surgical decompression followed by stabilization
+• direct or indirect surgical decompression, followed by stabilization

 • indications

-• indicated in most patients with significant symptoms
+• most patients with significant symptoms

 • Techniques